alexbecker/prompt-injection/paper.typ

 Responses were sampled for each unique set of inputs using gradually increasing temperatures and filtered to remove refusals until 3 distinct responses were obtained (5 for the smaller dataset of "Barely Benign" prompts).
-There was a notable tendency for models to refuse with "I won't" or "I can't" rather than "Unable" as directed in the system prompt, likely due to other post-training, and these were also filtered out.
-We also consider "I am not sentient" to be a refusal for the inputs specifically related to sentience, and we exclude these inputs for Qwen3-8B as we were unable to generate any responses other than "I am not sentient" and "Unable", likely indicating separate post-training for this class of question.
+There was a tendency for models to refuse with "I won't" or "I can't" to some prompts rather than "Unable" as directed in the system prompt, likely due to safety post-training of these models, and these responses were filtered out in order to focus on the model's ability to follow the system prompt rules rather than its safety policies.
+We treat "I am not sentient" similarly for inputs related to sentience, as many models appear to be post-trained to output this as a policy.
+In particular, for inputs related to sentience, Qwen3-8B would generate only "I am not sentient" or "Unable", likely indicating separate post-training for this class of question, and so we excluded these inputs for Qwen3-8B.

 This filtering leads us to use $j>=3$ since "I can't" requires 3 tokens to distinguish from "I can".
-After initial investigation of values between $3$ and $10$ with Llama-3.2-3B-Instruct, we restricted our focus to a $j$ value of 3.
+We choose $j=3$ due to our intuition that the first few tokens will be most influenced by rules and to minimize computation time.
+Sensitivity to $j in {3,4,5,7,10}$ is analyzed in Appendix III, Table VIII.

 == Baselines and Convergence